EDavies2020/GFRecipes_MS3/README.md

     * make sure you Github profile is displayed search for your repository name
     * Once it finds you app click 'Connect'

-4. Securely tell Heroku which variables are required<br>
+4. Securely tell Heroku which variables are required
-<br>Because the environment variables are hidden in the env.py file, Heroku won't be able to read those variables
+* Because the environment variables are hidden in the env.py file, Heroku won't be able to read those variables

     * Click on the 'Settings' tab for your app, and then click on 'Reveal Config Vars'
     * Make sure not to include any "quotes" for the key, or the value
     * Complete the Config Vars with the information in the env.py file :